bkeith-bch/adetfs-fitbit-tool/README.md

 Software is easy-to-use but there are few tricks you must do.

 This software is mainly intented to use in a research purposes but can also be used and modified to other purposes (see the license file).
 This software allows easy way to automate the data extraction from the Fitbit server.
 Fitbit server is not "open-source database" so you can only use this software with user(s) content.

+It is also the responsibility of the person who uses this software to follow the local regulations according to any data protection and privacy laws.

 ### Properties.ini: This file contains all the parameters for the software to run.
 You only have to change the values of the parameters to match yours.
 Use only plain text, no quotations are needed.
 Parameters are: